wp-plugins/social-polls-by-opinionstage/readme.txt

 Follow these steps:

 1. Create a new poll from <a href="http://www.opinionstage.com?o=wp-v-readme" target="_blank">here</a>
-2. From the poll page, click get code and copy the embed ID
+2. After the poll was created, from the dashboard, click "Add to Website" link and copy the WordPress poll code ( e.g. [socialpoll id="9543"] )
-3. Click on the poll icon in the WordPress text editor to open the poll embed dialog
-4. Paste the ID you copied in the embed dialog
+3. Paste the poll code you copied into the blog post/page/section

 = What is the embed ID and where can I find it? =

 Each poll has a unique ID which identifies it.
-The poll ID can be found in the poll embed button on the poll page.
+The poll ID can be found in the WordPress code (e.g. if [socialpoll id="9543"] is the WordPress code, 9543 is the poll ID)

 = Can I embed a poll manually? =